Smart Collars for Dogs are Transforming What it Means to Connect With Your Pup!

 What can smart dog collars be used for?

-Much like your dog itself, smart dog collars can do lots of fun and useful tricks.
-Many smart collars’ main function is as a training collar to teach your furry friend the idea of containment—either staying within or staying out of certain areas.
+Much like your dog himself, smart dog collars can do lots of fun and useful tricks.
+Many smart collars’ main function is as a training collar to teach your furry friend the idea of boundaries—either staying within or staying out of certain areas.
 But the uses and applications are myriad.

-The real-time GPS tracking can be used to find your dog on a map within 10 feet if he somehow eludes your line of sight or sees a squirrel to dart after.
+The GPS tracking can be used to find your dog on a map within 10 feet if he somehow eludes your line of sight or darts after a squirrel.
 No more shouting your dog’s name aimlessly around the neighborhood looking for Lucky.

 A dog collar with GPS location tracking also allows you to monitor your pet’s activity and wellness.
 It can measure her exercise, sleep time, breed-specific behavior habits, and more.
-And some can even provide insights, like the Freedom Collar’s Health & Happiness Score, which can be a running index of your dog’s overall wellbeing.
+And some can even provide insights, like the Wagz Health & Happiness Score, which can be a running index of your dog’s overall wellbeing, and can track companion time and map your walks.
 This kind of activity tracking doesn’t just measure steps; it measures quality of life.

 And even though a GPS dog collar can be used to curb bad behavior or even map and track your dog’s walks, what it’s really used for is peace of mind and freedom from worry.